mesopelagique/Tricho/README.md

 If you use a formula,
 - the code could be dynamic ie. executed each times
 - you can call an other methods to manage response
+- you receive
-- you receive a context/request object with some useful features (to get headers, variables, ...)
+  - as $1 a context/request object with some useful features (to get headers, variables, ...)
+  - as $2 a reponse builder to be able to change status code, provoque a file download, add headers/cookies, etc..

 If you return
 - an object or a collection, it will be JSON stringifyed
-- a `File`, it will be send as blob (or according to file extension)
+- a `File`, it will be send as blob (with mime type according to file extension)

 #### Have parameters in route